erikgrinaker/toydb/docs/architecture/sql-storage.md

 The SQL storage engine, in the [`sql::engine`](https://github.com/erikgrinaker/toydb/tree/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/sql/engine) module, stores tables and rows. toyDB has two SQL storage implementations:

-* `sql::engine::Local`: a local key/value store using `storage::Engine`.
+* `sql::engine::Local`: local storage using a `storage::Engine` key/value store.
-* `sql::engine::Raft` Raft-replicated storage, using `Local` on each node below Raft.
+* `sql::engine::Raft`: Raft-replicated storage, using `Local` on each node below Raft.

 These implement the `sql::engine::Engine` trait, which specifies the SQL storage API.
-SQL execution can use either simple local storage or Raft-replicated storage, as they're functionally equivalent. toyDB itself always uses the Raft-replicated engine, but many tests use the local engine.
+SQL execution can use either simple local storage or Raft-replicated storage -- toyDB itself always uses the Raft-replicated engine, but many tests use a local in-memory engine.

-The `sql::engine::Engine` trait is fully transactional, based on the MVCC transaction engine `storage::MVCC` that we've discussed previously.
-As such, the trait just has a few methods that begin transactions -- the storage logic itself is implemented in the transaction.
-The trait also has a `session()` method to run SQL sessions for query execution, which we'll revisit later.
+The `sql::engine::Engine` trait is fully transactional, based on the `storage::MVCC` transaction engine discussed previously.
+As such, the trait just has a few methods that begin transactions -- the storage logic itself is implemented in the transaction, which we'll cover in next.
+The trait also has a `session()` method to start SQL sessions for query execution, which we'll revisit in the execution section.

 https://github.com/erikgrinaker/toydb/blob/0839215770e31f1e693d5cccf20a68210deaaa3f/src/sql/engine/engine.rs#L9-L29

-In this section we'll only look at the `Local` engine, and we'll discuss Raft replication afterwards. `Local` itself is just a thin wrapper around a `storage::MVCC<storage::Engine>`:
+Here, we'll only look at the `Local` engine, and we'll discuss Raft replication afterwards. `Local` itself is just a thin wrapper around a `storage::MVCC<storage::Engine>` to create transactions:

 https://github.com/erikgrinaker/toydb/blob/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/engine/local.rs#L50-L97

 ## Key/Value Representation

-A `storage::Engine` key/value store will be used to store SQL table schemas, table rows, and secondary index entries.
+`Local` uses a `storage::Engine` key/value store to store SQL table schemas, table rows, and secondary index entries.
 But how do we represent these as keys and values?

-The keys are represented by the `sql::engine::Key` enum, and encoded using the Keycode encoding that we've discussed previously:
+The keys are represented by the `sql::engine::Key` enum, and encoded using the Keycode encoding that we've discussed in the encoding section:

 https://github.com/erikgrinaker/toydb/blob/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/engine/local.rs#L15-L31

-The values are encoded using the Bincode encoding, where the value type depends on the key:
+The values are encoded using the Bincode encoding, where the value type is given by the key:

 * `Key::Table` → `sql::types::Table` (table schemas)
 * `Key::Index` → `BTreeSet<sql::types::Value>` (indexed primary keys)